 -

-Fore Street Restaurant - Earlier, the streets in Old Portland were mentioned, named for their proximity to the water: Fore St, Middle St, and Back St.
+Fore Street Restaurant - Earlier, we discussed the streets in Old Portland, named due to their proximity to the water: Fore St, Middle St, and Back St.

 -

-Casco Bay Bridge - Continuing the drive in Portland, the tour will proceed to the Casco Bay Bridge, which spans Casco Bay and connects Portland with South Portland.
+Casco Bay Bridge - Continuing our drive in Portland, we will head to the Casco Bay Bridge.
+The bridge spans Casco Bay, connecting the City of Portland with the City of South Portland.

 -

-Meetinghouse Hill - As the tour moves through South Portland, it approaches Meetinghouse Hill, a quintessential New England scene with a cemetery on the left, a Civil War statue on the right, and a beautiful church behind the statue.
+Meetinghouse Hill - As we travel through the City of South Portland, we approach Meetinghouse Hill.
+It presents a quintessential New England scene with a cemetery on the left, a Civil War statue on the right, and a beautiful church behind the statue.

 -

-Fort Williams Park - Now entering Fort Williams Park, several military installations can be observed here.
+Fort Williams Park - We’re now entering Fort Williams Park, where you’ll notice several military installations.

 - Easy-to-use app: download Action’s Tour Guide App onto your phone